 Lamb – Make slits in the lamb roast then insert slices of garlic and mint leaves.
 Add mint to lamb mince to make koftas, meat balls and rissoles, giving the meat a burst of flavour or use in a spice rub for lamb chops or steak.

-Tea – Put several leaves into your black tea for a fresh flavour and to soothe the stomach.
+Tea – Put several leaves into your black tea for a fresh flavor and to soothe the stomach.
 See this guide on Drying Mint Leaves for a dried mint tea.

 Cocktails – Ever heard of a “Mint Julep”?